 Do not immerse the eggs in water or let them stand in water.
 The best method is to wash the eggs under running water from the faucet.
 Another method is to spray the eggs in washer flats or wire baskets with warm water, let them sit, then wipe them dry with a dry paper towel one at a time.

-Place clean eggs into another basket or flat.
+Place clean eggs in another basket or flat.
 Follow this step with a sanitizing spray, using bleach diluted in water for the spray mixture.
 Then allow the eggs to dry on a rack or in a basket or washer flat.

 If you are preparing eggs for sale, check with your County Extension Office to find out the proper procedures for your state's regulations regarding washing eggs for sale.